 1. Toxic foods

-Fortunately most cats are picky and won’t eat dangerous foods such as chocolate, grapes, sultanas, onions, garlic, nuts, sage and avocados but they will play with a dropped grape or raisin so it’s best to pick them up straight away.
+Fortunately most cats won’t eat dangerous foods such as chocolate, grapes, sultanas, onions, garlic, nuts, sage and avocados but they will play with a dropped grape or raisin so it’s best to pick them up straight away.
 More appetising foods such as cooked bones, dairy items and fatty foods such as sausages and ham can also be dangerous to eat and are best avoided and kept out of reach.

 Cats also love to play with non-food items such as hair bands and elastic bands which are often the cause of blockages in cats requiring surgical intervention.